 Peter Erhartic is Director of Real Estate at the I-195 Redevelopment District.
 In this capacity he works on the organization’s real estate transactions, permitting, design and construction management, and placemaking initiatives.

-Prior to joining the District in 2020, he worked at Steiner NYC, where he oversaw various real estate development projects in the historic Brooklyn Navy Yard, including the redevelopment of the 18-acre Naval Hospital Annex site and the adaptive reuse of an 120,000 SF WWII-era foundry into a film/television production facility.
+Prior to joining the District in 2020, he worked at Steiner NYC, where he oversaw various real estate development projects in the historic Brooklyn Navy Yard.
 Previously, Peter was a Project Manager at Urban Edge Housing Corporation in Boston where he managed the financing, permitting, design, and construction of affordable housing development projects.

 Peter holds a Master’s degree in Real Estate from the Harvard Graduate School of Design, a Bachelor’s degree in History from Connecticut College, and is an AICP certified city planner.